Pratikshinde55/K8s-Minikube-Setup/README.md

            image:

-## Only Launch Pod without any Deployment or else:
+## 1. Pod resource type (Only Launch Pod without any Deployment or else):

 - Create file: